INCF/nineml-spec/source/examples.rst

    \frac{dV}{dt} &= 0.04*V*V + 5*V + 140.0 - U + i_{\mathrm{synapse}} + i_{\mathrm{injected}}  \\
    \frac{dU}{dt} &= a * ( b* V -U )\end{aligned}

-The ComponentClass has a single OnCondition transition, is triggered when :math:`V>theta`.
-When triggered, It causes an Event called *spikeOutput* to be emitted, and two StateAssignments to be made:
+The :ref:`ComponentClass` has a single :ref:`OnCondition` transition, is triggered when :math:`V>theta`.
+When triggered, It causes an Event called *spikeOutput* to be emitted, and two :ref:`StateAssignment`\ s to be made:

 .. math::